 - Welcoming Warm Seat

 Oscillating And Pulsating Water Stream Standard Features

-You can use a soothing massage wash with either the oscillating or pulsating spray at a touch of the button.
+You can use a soothing massage wash with either the oscillating or pulsating spray at the touch of the button.
 And you can adjust the nozzle position for a thorough clean.

 The nozzle also infuses air bubbles into the water stream (known as aeration) for a softer impact on your delicate area.
 Even better, you have full control of the water temperature and pressure via the remote control or the side panel.

 The self-cleaning of the nozzle is another notable feature of Bio Bidet.
 It uses a patent-pending nozzle drive system that operates the wand’s rapid movement during the auto-cleaning process.
 It has an assisting guide belt that eliminates any risk of jamming and offers a quieter and smoother movement of the wand.

 All Bio Bidet electric bidet seats come with a self-cleaning nozzle.
 And it cleans itself after every wash with water that flushes through its exterior, removing any dirt that may have stuck on the wand surface.

 If you have a toilet in a small space, like under the stairs or in an enclosed location with poor ventilation, a deodorizer is a must.
 And one which isn’t using chemicals to mask the odor but effectively removed it from the air.

 And the deodorizer that comes with the Bio Bidet bidet seat is equipped with a powerful suction fan and active carbon (charcoal) for removing odor effectively.
 The cartridge form active carbon is inexpensive and easy to replace.